-- Make sure that the syrup is cooled completely before it is poured over the hot baklava.
+- Make sure that the syrup is cooled before pouring it over the hot baklava.

 - Keep the baklava at room temperature after you have covered it with a tea towel or piece of cheesecloth.

 - Cover it after it has cooled completely.

 Should I cover baklava?

-Yes, you should definitely cover the baklava after it has cooled completely.
+Yes, you should cover the baklava after it has cooled completely.
 Use a tea towel or piece of cheesecloth to cover it.